Selby RUFC

 Selby Rugby Union Football Club is a rugby union club based in Selby, North Yorkshire, England.
 The first XV currently plays in Regional 2 North East, following relegation from Regional 1 North East after a single season at level 5.
-As well as the first XV, the club has a 2nd XV, 3rd XV, a 4th XV, a woman's side and boys and girls teams from under 5s to under 18s.
+As well as the first XV, the club has a 2nd XV (which plays in Counties 3 Yorkshire A Division, a 3rd XV (which plays in Counties 4 Yorkshire A Division, a 4th XV, a woman's side and boys and girls teams from under 5s to under 18s.